 The MOHL Research Award, sponsored by the Hatfield Library, is awarded for an excellent paper in any subject that demonstrates outstanding research using library and information resources.
 Up to two $500 cash prizes may be awarded.
 Any student paper written in the sophomore or junior year as part of regular class work is eligible to be considered for this award.
-The paper needs to have been written in the current academic year, that is, fall 2016/spring 2017.
+The paper needs to have been written in the current academic year, that is, fall 2018/spring 2019.

-Note: papers done as a senior project but in the junior year are excluded and group projects are not eligible.
+Note: papers done as a senior project in the junior year are excluded and group projects are not eligible.

 Criteria for Assessment: